 What We Do

-When you want to prevent data brokers from exposing your personal information, you can use Optery to have your profiles removed.
-Our free platform also provides unprecedented and unparalleled visibility into your exposed profile data at 100+ people search sites.
+When you want to prevent data brokers and people search sites from exposing your personal information, you can use Optery to have your profiles removed.
+Our free platform also provides unprecedented and unparalleled visibility into where your personal information is being posted and sold online.

 Our mission is to put consumers in control of their personal data.